What Are Weepholes?

 Weepholes are the gaps left between some bricks in external walls.
 Australian Standards require them because they serve two important purposes:

-Ventilation of the internal wall cavity - Without ventilation, mildew, dry rot and damp reduce the life of the internal wall studs and other building materials within the cavity.
+1. Ventilation of the internal wall cavity - Without ventilation, mildew, dry rot and damp reduce the life of the internal wall studs and other building materials within the cavity.
 Inadequate ventilation is the main cause of "Leaky Building Syndrome".

-If weep holes are left unprotected they provide access to the wall cavity for rodents and insects.
+If weep holes are left unprotected in brick walls they provide access to the wall cavity for rodents and insects.
 Swarming bees and European Wasps love creating nests in cavities.
 Field mice make a track through the weep holes looking for warmth.
 Snakes, cockroaches and spiders find refuge, and food, in the cavity.
 Down lights, extractor fans and holes for plumbing or electronics become the internal entry point for these unwelcome visitors.

-In desperation many occupants resort to blocking weepholes with any number of materials such as silicon sealants, rolled up paper, plastic, scourer pads, steel wool.
-Unfortunately some manufactured weep hole covers, guards and barriers have also been designed with holes too small to allow adequate ventilation.
-Weepa's Protector Weep Hole Screen can be easily fitted to keep these pests out whilst maintaining air-flow.
+In desperation many occupants resort to blocking weepholes in brick walls with any number of materials such as silicon sealants, rolled up paper, plastic, scourer pads, steel wool.
+Even some manufactured weep hole covers, guards and barriers have been designed with holes too small to allow adequate ventilation.
+These 'solutions' that obstruct air-flow to the cavity cause Leaky Building Syndrome which can be difficult and very costly to fix later.

 Weep holes provide access for embers during bushfires sometimes with devastating consequences.
 Sparks enter the wall and roof cavity and the house ignites ‘from the inside’.
 It’s common to hear stories about firefighters saving houses in the direct path of a bushfires only to find houses further back suddenly exploding into flames.